 National Insurance earnings threshold

-National Insurance is calculated on gross earnings (before tax or pension deductions) above the earnings threshold.
-For 2016-17 the National Insurance threshold is £155 a week or £8,060 a year.
+NI is calculated on gross earnings (before tax or pension deductions) above the earnings threshold.
+For 2016-17, the National Insurance threshold is £155 a week (£8,060 a year).

 - This is done through National Insurance credits.